jan-far/reactnd-project-myreads-starter/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the finished code of the udacity React-nd 1st project, MyReads.
+Therefore, I most likely will welcome pointers to issues or poor implementation of code.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).